-- A. All new residential development comprising 1 or more new home(s) within the 6.2km Zone of Influence (ZOI) of the boundary of the Epping Forest SAC (see figure xx) contributes to the delivery of: - The Strategic Access Management and Monitoring Strategy (SAMMS) in line with the mitigation measures agreed with the Conservators of Epping Forest and partner authorities; and - ii.
-The provision of Suitable Alternative Natural Green Spaces (SANGs), in most cases via Community Infrastructure Levy (CIL) funding secured to make the necessary investment in open space. - B. Development proposals affecting Epping Forest and the Epping Forest SAC are sensitive and proportionate, that they deliver enhancements where possible and that they do not contribute to adverse impacts on ecological integrity, amenity or visitor enjoyment; - C. All Planning applications and allocations of one new home or more in the 6.2km ZOI of the Epping Forest SAC demonstrate, through a project level Habitats and Regulations
+A. All new residential development comprising 1 or more new home(s) within the 6.2km Zone of Influence (ZOI) of the boundary of the Epping Forest SAC (see the Policies Map) contributes to the delivery of:

-- Assessment (HRA), that they will not generate adverse recreational pressure on the Epping Forest SAC. - D. Planning applications and allocations for development within 400m of the Epping Forest SAC demonstrate, through a project level Habitat Regulation Assessment (HRA), that the development will not generate adverse urban effects on the integrity of the SAC. - 17.40 Epping Forest is a former Royal Forest, now managed by the City of London as the Conservators of Epping Forest since it was given to the people of London under the Epping Forest Act of 1878.
+- i.
+The Strategic Access Management and Monitoring Strategy (SAMMS) in line with the mitigation measures agreed with the Conservators of Epping Forest and partner authorities; and - ii.
+The provision of Suitable Alternative Natural Green Spaces (SANGs), in most cases via Community Infrastructure Levy (CIL) funding secured to make the necessary investment in open space. - B. Development proposals affecting Epping Forest and the Epping Forest SAC are sensitive and proportionate, that they deliver enhancements where possible and that they do not contribute to adverse impacts on ecological integrity, amenity or visitor enjoyment; - C. All planning applications and allocations of one new home or more in the 6.2km ZOI of the Epping Forest SAC demonstrate, through a project level Habitats and Regulations Assessment (HRA), that they will not generate adverse recreational pressure on the Epping Forest SAC. - D. Planning applications and allocations for development within 400m of the Epping Forest SAC demonstrate, through a project level Habitat Regulation Assessment (HRA), that the development will not generate adverse urban effects on the integrity of the SAC. - 17.40 Epping Forest is a former Royal Forest, now managed by the City of London as the Conservators of Epping Forest since it was given to the people of London under the Epping Forest Act of 1878.
 The Epping Forest is a Natura 2000 Special Area of Conservation under the EC Habitats Directive transposed into UK law under the Conservation of Habitats and Species (Amendment) (EU Exit) Regulations 2019.
 Natura 2000 is a network of sites selected to ensure the long-term survival of Europe's most valuable and threatened species and habitats.
-(72) - 17.41 Epping Forest is the largest open space in London.
+(67) - 17.41 Epping Forest is the largest open space in London.
 It comprises ancient woodland and acid grassland occupying an area of approximately 2,450-hectares bordering London and Essex.
 It stretches from Manor Park to just north of Epping, with the main body of the Forest being located to the west of Loughton.
-Two thirds of the Forest has been designated a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC). - 17.42 Broadly, the Forest comprises a mix of habitats (73) as follows: Inland water bodies (6%), Bogs, Marshes, Fens (0.2%), Heath, Scrub (3.8%), Dry grassland, Steppes (20%) and Broad-leaved deciduous woodland (70%). - 17.43 As distinct from the larger part of the forest, the Epping Forest SAC forms the edge of the borough along its northern aspect where the borough abuts the administrative area of Epping Forest District Council and the eastern edge where the borough abuts the London Borough of Redbridge with the London borough of Newham lying further to the south beyond Wanstead Flats.
-It should be noted that the entirety of Waltham Forest Borough lies within the 6.2km Zone of influence (ZOI) of the SAC. - 17.44 In recent years the challenge of balancing the needs of the high (and growing) numbers of visitors with the natural aspect of the Forest and the nature conservation interest of the SAC has become more challenging.
-Accordingly, the Council has been working with neighbouring authorities in London and Essex as part of the Memorandum of Understanding (MoU) Group under the "Duty to Cooperate" introduced under the Localism Act 2011. - 17.45 Under the Conservation of Species and Habitats Regulations 2017 (as amended) the Council is a "competent authority" working with other competent authorities to decide whether or not a plan or project can proceed having undertaken the following "appropriate assessment requirements" to: - Determine whether a plan or project may have a significant effect on a European site;
+Two-thirds of the Forest has been designated a Site of Special Scientific Interest (SSSI) and a Special Area of Conservation (SAC). - 17.42 Broadly, the Forest comprises a mix of habitats as follows: Inland water bodies (6%), Bogs, Marshes, Fens (0.2%), Heath, Scrub (3.8%), Dry grassland, Steppes (20%) and Broad-leaved deciduous woodland (70%).
+(68) - 17.43 As distinct from the larger part of the forest, the Epping Forest SAC forms the edge of the borough along its northern aspect where the borough abuts the administrative area of Epping Forest District Council and the eastern edge where the borough abuts the London

+Borough of Redbridge with the London borough of Newham lying further to the south beyond Wanstead Flats.
+It should be noted that the entirety of Waltham Forest Borough lies within the 6.2km Zone of influence (ZOI) of the SAC.